casperholders/casperholdersapi/README.md

 ```
 CASPER_RPC_URL=[Full url to node RPC endpoint.
 Should include :7777/rpc]
 ORIGIN=[List of url separated by comma to allow in the CORS Header]
-DATA_API=[Url of an instance of postgrest in front of your database constructed by the CasperData software.
+DATA_API=[Url of an instance of postgrest in front of your database constructed by the CasperParser software.
 This is optionnal, the software will fallback to a manual discovery instead]
 NODE_ENV=production // Optionnal, will disable the swagger in production
 NETWORK=[Chain network name.
 Testnet ex : casper-test]
 ACCOUNT_INFO_HASH=[Account info smart contract hash.
 Testnet ex : 2f36a35edcbaabe17aba805e3fae42699a2bb80c2e0c15189756fdc4895356f8]
+ACCOUNT_INFO_PACKAGE=[Account info smart contract package hash.
+Testnet ex : b37227b83822aba42c72e9ee441e681f102929d608c7acf28d4bc2024dca0215]
 REDIS_HOST=[Redis hostname.
 Used for bull queues]
 REDIS_PORT=[Redis port]
 DASHBOARD_PORT=[Bull dashboard & api docs port]